 If you haven’t seen the movie Elizabethtown you should order it immediately after reading this post.
-The experience of a Funeral event is what this movie is all about and it’s similarities is one we’ll all relate to, at one time or another.
-It hits all three of these “What should I do” questions that pop in your head:
+The experience of a Funeral event is what this movie is all about.
+It hits all three of these “What should I do” questions:

 Trust me, this is most possible: “A Condolence Visit?”